-The drive from San Francisco to Lake Tahoe is a gorgeous ascent from the sparkling city in the Bay to the pine-covered mountains and sapphire lake beloved by Californians and international visitors alike.
-Less than four hours end-to-end, the San Francisco to Lake Tahoe drive is easy enough to do in one go.
+Taking a San Francisco to Lake Tahoe road trip is a gorgeous ascent from the sparkling city in the Bay to the pine-covered mountains and sapphire lake beloved by Californians and international visitors alike.
+Less than four hours end-to-end, the drive is easy enough to do in one go.

 Planning a San Francisco to Lake Tahoe Road Trip

-The route from Lake Tahoe to San Francisco is a fairly easy drive.
+The San Francisco to Lake Tahoe drive is fairly easy to do.
 The freeway that connects the two is well-maintained and dotted with gas stations, dining options, and hotels the whole way up.

 This itinerary will cover the route to Tahoe City, sticking along I-80 E the entire time, but both routes are stunning drives with plenty to offer along the way.